hablapps/sparkOptics/README.md

 ### Installing

-Compiled for scala 2.11 only, at the moment.
+Compiled for scala 2.11 only.
 Tested with spark 2.3 and 2.4

 ```sbtshell
 libraryDependencies += "org.hablapps" %% "spark-optics" % "1.0.0"